#Korsov

 He wasn’t sure if it was just his imagination.

 "—They were red, Wanda.
 I think they were."
-He frowns, retracting.
+He frowns, retracting his first sentence.
 "No. They were.
 My eyes do not fail me."

 It was as of someone submerged you in ice, a pit hollowing your stomach.

 You’ve put the children at more danger because you remained here in the Little Palace.
-Why did you have to meddle so much into things?
+Why did you have to meddle?
 You were a danger to anyone and everyone around you.
+No matter what you did.
+No matter how good you tried to be.
 You should have stayed alone in your little cabin in Tsibeya, waiting to die.

-Gritting your teeth, you pick up the bloodied handkerchief on the ground and hand it to Kirigan, who was stunned by your behavior.
+Gritting your teeth, you pick up the bloodied handkerchief on the ground and hand it to Kirigan, who was growinf increasingly concerned by your spiraling behavior.

 “I don’t need it anymore.”
 Your voice was hoarse with emotion.